-Student Name:

-Clinical Instructor Name:

-Procedure:

-Procedure: Type of Anesthesia:

-Was the anesthetic explained to you sufficiently before your surgery?
+Date: Student Name: Clinical Instructor Name: Procedure: \\\\\ Type of Anesthesia: Was the anesthetic explained to you sufficiently before your surgery?

-was the allesthetic explained to you sufficiently before your surgery?

 Did we help ease your anxiety before your surgery?
 How?
 Do you remember anything unpleasant about your procedure?

-a year of the graph of the control o

 What is the last thing you remember?

-How has your pain been post-operatively on a scale of 1 to 10 (1=NO pain; 10 = severe
+How has your pain been post-operatively on a scale of 1 to 10 (1=NO pain; 10 = severe pain) If you have a regional anesthetic for post-operative pain control, has it been managed effectively?

-pain)

-If you have a regional anesthetic for post-operative pain control, has it been managed

-effectively?

 Are you having any side effects from your pain management?

-Have you had any post-operative nausea or vomiting?

-nave you had any post-operative hausea or vointing?

-If yes, when did you experience this?

-If yes, what treatment did you receive for it?

-Did the treatment help?
+Have you had any post-operative nausea or vomiting? \ If yes, when did you experience this? \ If yes, what treatment did you receive for it? \ Did the treatment help?

--